yolc-dev/site-yolc.dev/content/_index.md

 [[extra.list]]
 title = "Safe"
-content = "Yolc is purely functional with linear type safety, made for the Ethereum virtual machine." explainer = 'What does <span class="fst-italic">linear type safety</span> mean here?
+content = "Yolc is purely functional with linear-type safety and is made for the Ethereum virtual machine." explainer = 'What does <span class="fst-italic">linear type safety</span> mean here?
 (Coming soon...)' explainer_url = "#"